 - Administer, score, and interpret a limited number of psychological tests assessing cognitive and personality functioning.

-Throughout the year, the Counseling Center provides various workshops and seminars including: Eating Disorder Awareness Week, Alcohol Awareness Week, Stress Free Week, Relationship I.Q., Anger Management, Shyness and Social Anxiety, Habits and Bothersome Behaviors, and Substance Use/Abuse.
-Counselors also participate in National Screening Dates including topics on: Depression Screening, Alcohol Awareness and Eating Disorders.
+Throughout the year, the Counseling Center provides various outreach and presentations on topics including: Eating Disorder Awareness Week, Alcohol Awareness Week, Stress Free Week, Domestic/Intimate Partner Violence, Coming Out, Suicide Prevention, Movember, Self-Harm/Self-Injury Awareness Month, etc. Counselors also participate in National Screening Dates including topics on: Depression Screening, Alcohol Awareness and Eating Disorders.

 Information on Mental Health Issues

 The Counseling Center provides brochures and information on issues including: depression, anxiety, time management, procrastination, substance use, relationships, assertiveness, self-confidence, eating disorders, loneliness and test anxiety.

 Counseling Center staff members are available to provide consultation to faculty and staff members when they have concerns about how to best deal with an emotionally distressed and/or distressing students.